darosh/oax/README.md

 * Hopefully better architecture, with Vuex modules, Vue independent plain Typescript models, pure JavaScript services/utils, and as simple Vue components as possible.
 No more plugins (btw schema bundler has injectable YAML parser)
 " The icon is just stupid second internal iteration, I hate it already.
 I am not sure abou trying to incorporate the letters OAX and the status colors.
 * Smooth ripples everywhere (it is more must, than nice to have).
 Much more ripplrs than in previous version. :)
+* Left hamburger menu drawer should serve only for spec purposes and should be optional.
+It should allow copy/paste (dereferenced spec) and together with table view should help to spec authors quickly overview main operation features

 ## Demo